The DG-category of secondary cohomology operations: Preliminaries and notation

 and we write $x \in G$ in each case. \item $\de_0 \colon G_1 \to G_0$ is the source map. \item $\de_1 \colon G_1 \to G_0$ is the target map. \item $\id^{\sq} \colon G_0 \to G_1$ sends each object $x$ to its corresponding identity morphism $\id^{\sq}_{x}$. \item $\sq \colon G_1 \x_{G_0} G_1 \to G_1$ is composition in $G$. \item $f^{\inv} \colon y \to x$ is the inverse of the morphism $f \colon x \to y$. \end{itemize} Groupoids form a category $\Gpd$, where morphisms are functors between groupoids.

-Denote the fundamental groupoid of a topological space $X$ by $\Pi_{1}(X)$. \end{nota}
+Denote the fundamental groupoid of a topological space $X$ by $\Pi_{1}(X)$. \end{notation}

-\begin{nota} A groupoid $G$ is \Def{pointed} if it is equipped with a morphism of groupoids $\ast \to G$ from the terminal groupoid $\ast$ (with one object and one morphism).
-Let $\Gpd_*$ denote the category of pointed groupoids.
+\begin{notation} A groupoid $G$ is \Def{pointed} if it is equipped with a morphism of groupoids $\ast \to G$ from the terminal groupoid $\ast$ (with one object and one morphism).
+Let $\Gpd_*$ denote the category of pointed groupoids. \end{notation}

-The smash product of pointed groupoids $G \sm G'$ makes $(\Gpd_*, \sm)$ into a symmetric monoidal category, with the monoidal unit being $S^0$, the discrete groupoid on two objects (a basepoint and a non-basepoint). \end{nota}

-\begin{defn} A \Def{track category} is a category enriched in $(\Gpd,\x)$, the category of groupoids with its Cartesian product as monoidal structure.
+\begin{definition} A \Def{track category} is a category enriched in $(\Gpd,\x)$, the category of groupoids with its Cartesian product as monoidal structure.